Zemanta/mrgob/runner/README.md

 	// S3 or HDFS path to the executable job implementing "Init*Job" interface.
 	JobPath string

-	// Job configuration that will be made available in mapper and reducer jobs (not implemented yet).
+	// Job configuration that will be made available in mapper and reducer jobs.
 	JobConfig interface{}

 	// List of input files.